f4exb/sdrangel/plugins/samplesource/hackrfinput/readme.md

   - Blue triangle icon: device is ready and can be started
   - Green square icon: device is running and can be stopped
-  - Red square icon: an error occured.
+  - Red square icon: an error occurred.
 In the case the device was accidentally disconnected you may click on the icon, plug back in and start again.

 If you have the Tx open in another tab and it is running then it will be stopped automatically before the Rx starts.
 In a similar manner the Rx will be stopped before the Tx is started from the Tx tab.